rhomobile/rhomobile-docs/docs/en/5.0.25/guide/build_ios.md

 You can edit your RhoMobile code for your RhoMobile application in a text editor, save your changes, do a Clean in Xcode so that your changes will register in Xcode, and then rebuild and run your project from Xcode.

 The resulting application package (*.app) is located in your RhoMobile source code folder under /platform/iphone/build/, in a folder named like [Debug/Release]-[iphoneos/iphonesimulator]/rhorunner.app.

+> Note: After any modification to the build.yml file, you'll want to regenerate the XCode project using the command `rake build:iphone:setup_xcode_project`.

 ### Changing rhorunner to match your app name
 By default, the scheme name, product name, and target name are "rhorunner".
 This is simply cosmetic at this point but you can change it if you like.
 To change these items: